 Looking for affordable spring break vacation ideas in Michigan (and ones the whole family will hands-down love)?
 We’ve got two of Michigan’s top indoor waterparks, two zoos, and too many fun spots for families to ever mention them all!

-Whether you’ll bring the kids to a tropical conservatory to see colorful butterflies from around the world take flight or tour two working farms (and hold baby animals, too) — planning a spring trip to Michigan is simple with these top things to do for families in the Great Lakes Bay!
+Whether you’ll bring the kids to a tropical conservatory to see colorful butterflies from around the world or tour two working farms (and hold baby animals, too) — planning a spring trip to Michigan is simple with these top things to do for families in the Great Lakes Bay!

 Splash Around: With two of the top indoor waterparks in Michigan (that both have really epic arcades), Frankenmuth is sure to be a hit for spring break, families!
 Enjoy 50,000 square feet of aquatic fun (and two-waterparks-in-one) at Michigan’s largest indoor waterpark, Zehnder’s Splash Village.
 Or, make the most of multiple pools and whirlpools, waterslides, and waterfalls — plus the Midwest’s largest hotel family fun center and 18 holes of indoor mini-golf — when you book your stay at Bavarian Inn Lodge!

 See Beauty in Bloom: Bring the kids to Dow Gardens in Midland any time of year, and they’ll “ooh” and “ahh” over colorful views and favorite flowers (and especially adore the award-winning Children’s Garden planted and cared for by local kids each summer).
 But, bring them in March or April during Butterflies in Bloom, and they’ll also get to see thousands of brilliant butterflies from around the world take flight — and maybe even land on them, if they’re lucky!